 It is possible to park quite close to the fortress.
 However, it is far more enjoyable to use one of the earlier car parks and take one of the easy-to-follow tracks that wind their way up the hillside.

-As with many of the rural dwellings in Abruzzo, Calascio suffered from the Depression in the 1950s & ’60s, but the village is, like Santo Stefano, now part of an impressive restoration project, with the assistance of the Abruzzo-Shire people for example.
-It also boasts a few cosy bars/cafes providing coffees, ice creams and the like for those weary from the exertions of the climb.
+As with many of the rural dwellings in Abruzzo, Calascio suffered from the Depression in the 1950s & ’60s, but the village is, like Santo Stefano, now part of an impressive restoration project and was awarded 20 million euros ($22 million) in EU post-pandemic funds, to help boost the few cosy bars/cafes providing coffees, ice creams and the like for those weary from the exertions of the climb.

-Rock, limestone & skyscape combine to provide excellent photo-opportunities here.
-The most intact parts of the building are connected by a modern wooden drawbridge (not fun for those suffering from vertigo!), and are cornered by four cylindrical towers, from which one can espy all that happens in the surrounding Navelli valley and the plain of Campo Imperatore.
+Rock, limestone & skyscape combine to provide excellent photo-opportunities here!
+The most intact parts of the building are connected by a modern wooden drawbridge (not fun for those suffering from vertigo!).
+They are cornered by four cylindrical towers, from which one can espy all that happens in the surrounding Navelli valley and the plain of Campo Imperatore.

 An easier climb/slide down, and we were soon back in the car, pleasantly knackered.
 A good day out, combining history, exercise, and, uhm, entomology…it must have been the first day of Spring for the number of Roller Dung Beatles that we saw out and about.

 The Guardian – Forget the rest, this is where you can live dream…